AdaCore/ada-spark-rfcs/considered/rfc-oop-dispatching.rst

 A new library / partition level pragma is introduced, Default_Dispatching_Calls.
-When active, calls to primitives are dispatching (when the tag can be determined statically, the compiler may optimize the call to be static) unless explicitelly marked as static (for example, through 'Super).
+When active, calls to primitives are dispatching (when the tag can be determined statically, the compiler may optimize the call to be static) unless explicitely marked as static (for example, through 'Super).
 E.g:

 .. code-block:: ada